ztomer/quick_launch/README.md

 # Quick launch

 ## Why?
 My workflow mostly consist of using the same applications over and over again.
-Hunting for the applications on the taskbar is bothersome and slows me down (and it's auto-hidden anyways)
+Hunting for the applications on the taskbar is bothersome and slows me down (the taskbar is auto-hidden anyways)

 ## How?
 Keyboard based application shortcuts.